Community connections

 Friendly Connection at Home

-Enjoy a visit to you home by a friendly volunteer.
-The volunteer is matched to you individual interests and location.
+Enjoy a visit to your home by a friendly volunteer.
+The volunteer is matched to your individual interests and location.
 Alternately, a regular telephone call can be arranged if you do not want someone in your home at no charge.

 Cafe Connections